kyuhur2/stock_api/README.md

 ## Project Description

+### Required software

+- Linux (should work on a macOS and windows with minor tweaks--but not tested)
+- Python 3.8
+- virtualenv (install with `pip install virtualenv` or `pip3 install virtualenv`)

 ### Section 1 - Create a financial data storage server

 1. Storing API keys safely **(THIS STEP IS NECESSARY FOR STEP 2)**